Bio

 Short Bio

-Gabriella is an Oregon-based artist inspired by the beauty of the Pacific Northwest landscape.
-She paints in oil and water media from direct observation, memory, and field notes.
+Gabriella is an Oregon-based artist who finds inspiration from her local environment in the Pacific Northwest.
+She works in oil and water media from direct observation, memory, and field notes.
 She is married to the architect Michael Soraci (Agate Architecture) and is a mother to three children.
-When not painting or parenting, Gabriella loves to read in coffee shops, browse bookstores, take fitness classes, travel, and sing along to her favorite songs.
+When not painting or parenting, Gabriella enjoys reading in coffee shops, browsing bookstores, fitness classes and hiking, chocolate, and singing along to her favorite songs.

 Long Bio

-She then earned her Master of Fine Arts degree from the University of California Davis where she was a teaching assistant to the late painter Wayne Thiebaud and received the Fay Nelson award from the combined visual arts faculty.
+She earned her Master of Fine Arts degree from the University of California Davis in 2007 where she was a teaching assistant to the late painter Wayne Thiebaud and received the Fay Nelson award from the combined visual arts faculty.
 During graduate school her work shifted focus to observational painting.
-She began to make still lives using overlooked and commonplace objects, and imbuing them with metaphor, mysticism and meaning through composition, attunement to basic geometric forms, and carefully considered limited color palettes.
+She began to make still lives using overlooked and commonplace objects, and imbuing them with meaning through composition, attunement to basic geometric forms, and carefully considered limited color palettes.

 After graduation Gabriella returned to Eugene where her husband, Michael Soraci, founded his firm Agate Architecture.
 She taught drawing, color theory, and painting at the University of Oregon and Lane Community College and her paintings were included in juried shows such as First Street Gallery, Prince Street Gallery, and the Bowery Gallery (all in New York, NY), and in invitational exhibitions such as “Painting the Familiar and the Ordinary: Contemporary Still Life” at Western Illinois University and “Everyday Inspiration: A Still Life Invitational” at Maude Kerns Gallery in Eugene Oregon.
 Artist residency awards include the Millay Colony for the Arts, the Ucross Foundation, the Hambidge Center for the Arts, and the Vermont Studio Center.